 WEAPONS AND SHOOTING EQUIPMENT

-- [MG] Acceptable weapons are bolt action precision rifles and semi-automatic sniper rifles in caliber from 6mm to 8,60 mm; semi-auto assault rifles in caliber up to 9 mm with barrel length up to 500 mm, maximum case length up to 45 mm and minimum Power Factor (PF) of 160; and semi-auto handguns in caliber minimum 9 mm and Power Factor min 130.
+- [MG] Acceptable weapons are bolt action precision rifles and semi-automatic sniper rifles in caliber to 8,60 mm; semi-auto assault rifles in caliber up to 9 mm with barrel length up to 500 mm, maximum case length up to 45 mm and minimum Power Factor (PF) of 160; and semi-auto handguns in caliber minimum 9 mm and Power Factor min 130.

 - [ULR] Acceptable weapons are ALL bolt- action and semi-auto sniper rifles.